 The future down on the farm also looks incredibly bright, as the Braves have arguably the best system in all of baseball (perhaps rivaling the Padres).
 At the beginning of the season, the Top 100 (as ranked by MLB.com) featured several Atlanta pitchers.
 Notably: Kyle Wright (#30), Soroka (#31), Luiz Gohara (#49), Ian Anderson (#51), Kolby Allard (#58) and Max Fried (#83).
 That’s a load of talented arms and names to consider.

 • • • • •

 Are the Atlanta Braves firmly entrenched in the next Maddux-Glavine-Smoltz era?
 Of course not.
 Realistically, there will NEVER be an equivalent to the collective careers of those three no-doubt Hall of Famers.
-But the Braves are finally starting to see some collective ambition when it comes to their shape of their ideal starting unit of the future.
+However, the Braves are finally starting to see some collective ambition when it comes to their shape of their ideal starting unit of the future.
 Mike Foltynewicz in particular, is currently doing his best impression as staff ace, while the others are supporting the cause very nicely.
-Teheran is still 27 and has been the default ace before, Newcomb is a 6’5, 255-pound, consistent lefty with above average stuff.
-Soroka has gotten his feet wet.
-And maybe best of all, the farm system is completely stacked with promising arms.
-They’re not quite there yet, but the Braves pitching revolution is in full swing.
-For now, first place in the National League East will simply have to do.
+Teheran and Gausman are still only 27 and figure to be integral pieces for the future, while Newcomb is a 6’5, 255-pound, consistent lefty with above average stuff.
+Soroka has now gotten his feet wet.
+And maybe best of all, the farm system is stacked with promising arms.
+They’re not quite there yet, but the Braves pitching revolution appears to be taking shape.
+For now, first place in the National League East will simply “have to do.”